SME-DNIF/DNIF/README.md

 start.sh - This script is written to start the application post any server activity.

 dfssize.sh - This script is written to get the size of data that is ingested in hdfs.

+setup_sanity.sh - This is used to collect the complete sanity report for all DNIF component.This will also include the logs.